bipin2765/Coverage-Path-Planning-Using-PPO-algorithm-final/README.md

 ## How to use

-Train a new DDQN model with the parameters of your choice in the specified config file for Coverage Path Planning (CPP) or Data Harvesting (DH):
+Train a new PPO model with the parameters of your choice in the specified config file for Coverage Path Planning (CPP):

 ```
 python main.py --cpp --gpu --config config/manhattan32_cpp.json --id manhattan32_cpp
-python main.py --dh --gpu --config config/manhattan32_dh.json --id manhattan32_dh

---cpp|--dh                  Activates CPP or DH
+--cpp|--dh                  Activates CPP
 --gpu                       Activates GPU acceleration for DDQN training
 --config                    Path to config file in json format
 --id                        Overrides standard name for logfiles and model